-The exhibition Matthew Rolston: Talking Heads is comprised of monumental color portraits of dummies chosen from a collection of nearly seven hundred ventriloquist dolls (dating from 1820 – 1980) housed at the Vent Haven Museum in Fort Mitchell, Kentucky.
-In 2010, photographer Matthew Rolston set up a portrait studio at the museum and photographed each of his subjects in an identical manner: square format, low angle, monochromatic backdrop, and a single light source.
-The resulting photographs are grounded in a visual vocabulary articulated by Irving Penn, Richard Avedon, and Andy Warhol; they also invoke the classic tropes of Pygmalian: energize the inanimate, and in so doing, infuse them with an idiosyncratic and expressive humanity.
+The exhibition and book Talking Heads: The Vent Haven Portraits by photographer and artist Matthew Rolston is comprised of color ‘portraits’ of dummies chosen from a collection of nearly seven hundred ventriloquist dolls (dating from 1820 – 1980) housed at the Vent Haven Museum in Fort Mitchell, Kentucky.
+Rolston set up a portrait studio at the museum and photographed each of his subjects in an identical manner: square format, low angle, monochromatic backdrop, and a single light source.
+The resulting photographs are grounded in a visual vocabulary articulated by Irving Penn, Richard Avedon, and Andy Warhol, among others; they also invoke the classic tropes of Pygmalian: energize the inanimate, and in so doing, infuse them with an idiosyncratic and expressive meaning.
 The photographer argues on behalf of our collective humanity, and he offers the gaze of these portraits as an avenue of connection.

-The Talking Heads exhibition presents larger-than-life prints measuring sixty inches square, including Anonyma Boy (2010), who bears an unmistakable resemblance (though unintended by the artist) to Avedon’s portrait of Andy Warhol.
-An edited series of smaller scale prints includes Pancho (2010), a hazel-eyed Everyman who regards us with the weariness and candor of a performer who has spent his life on the road.
+The Talking Heads exhibition presents larger-than-life prints measuring sixty inches square, including Anonyma Boy, who bears an unmistakable resemblance (though unintended by the artist) to Avedon’s 1969 portrait of Andy Warhol.
+An edited series of smaller-scale prints includes Pancho, a hazel-eyed Everyman who regards us with the weariness and candor of a performer who has spent his life on the road.

-Noisy Crachini (2010) is the bejeweled centerpiece of a monumental triptych that depicts a high society trio: the gentlemen are cosmopolitan swells, wearing white ties and top hats, but their poignant expressions bring into question the true nature of this delightful ménage.
+Noisy Crachini is the bejeweled centerpiece of a monumental triptych that depicts a high society trio: the gentlemen are cosmopolitan swells, wearing white ties and top hats, but their poignant expressions bring into question the true nature of this curious ménage.

 The depiction of masks, dolls, dummies, and mannequins is an enduring subject of immense art historical significance.
 Matthew Rolston’s Talking Heads continue a diverse art-making tradition, from ancient Egyptian Fayum panel paintings in the Greco-Roman era, to Roman busts and plaster death masks, and on to sculptures by Charles Ray, Robert Gober and Paul McCarthy.
 Recently, contemporary artists have elevated the practice of re-photographing sculptural figures, and Mr. Rolston’s Vent Haven portraits engage in a dialogue with Hiroshi Sugimoto’s Portraits series (such as Henry VIII, 1999) as well as Cindy Sherman’s Sex Pictures series (1992), though from a substantially different ideological context.